thirumurthis/Learnings/network/Ip_dhcp_dns_network_notes.md

 First row:

    Destination & Netmask 0.0.0.0  -> means any ip address and 192.168.115.1 is the default gateway

 Second row:

    Destination 127.0.0.0/8 - 127 network is always the local host.
 This means NO need to go through the default gateway.
 This means traffoc never leaves the physical computer.

 Third row:

    Destination 192.168.115.0/24 - This is the subnet currently the computer is located in.
    Traffic can be sent directly to this destination ip address.

 Fourth row:

    Is used for broadcast, sent traffic that is destint for the subnet.
 The broadcast do not cross routers, don't need to send to default gateway.
 Broadcast to the entire subnet.

-To help on the route, we can use `route` command.
+To view the route table we use `route` command in windows.

 Most frequently used type of route command: (use command prompt of windows)
 ```